How to Set Meaningful Goals When You Feel Lost

 First things first: let’s normalize feeling lost.
 In a world of carefully curated social media feeds and “30 under 30” lists, it’s easy to feel like you’re the only one without a clear direction.
 But here’s a little secret – that couldn’t be further from the truth.

-Feeling directionless in your 30s and beyond is so common it’s practically a rite of passage.
+Feeling directionless in your 30s, 40s, or even 50s is so common it’s practically a rite of passage.
 Remember those high school reunions you’ve been avoiding?
 Trust me, behind the polished LinkedIn profiles and cheery Facebook updates, many of your peers are wrestling with the same questions you are.

 But here’s the kicker: feeling lost isn’t a setback; it’s an opportunity.
 It’s your mind’s way of telling you it’s time for a change, time to reassess and realign.
 Think of it as a personal renaissance – a chance to rediscover yourself and chart a new course.